Leading Active Campaigns

 Kayakers on a river

-Why Protect: This bill expands the Smith River National Recreation Area by 58,000 acres, which would protect the diverse ecosystems of the rivers, streams, and adjacent lands of the North Fork Smith River watershed, and help boost the local fishing and recreation industries that many Oregon families rely on.
+Why Protect: This bill protects 75 miles of the Smith River.
+It expands the Smith River National Recreation Area by 58,000 acres, which would protect the diverse ecosystems of the rivers, streams, and adjacent lands of the North Fork Smith River watershed, and help boost the local fishing and recreation industries that many Oregon families rely on.

 Contact: Grant Werschkull, [email protected], at the Smith River Alliance